 If you don’t remember the name you will certainly remember her face.
 She was an accomplished actress whose adaptable and empathetic style allowed her to move effortlessly from stage to screen.
 Barbara lived with her husband, rep actor, Rex Graham and their two children Jeremy and Mel in Crescent Road in Kingston upon Thames.

 In 1970 she landed the part of Ruth Politt, daughter of the eponymous Ada in the highly successful ‘For the Love of Ada’.
-Irene Handl played, widow, Ada Cresswell, who struck up a relationship with a grave digger (Wilfred Pickles) after he had buried her first husband.
+Irene Handl played, widow, Ada Cresswell, who struck up a relationship with grave digger, Wilfred Pickles, after he had buried her first husband.
 Ruth (Barbara) and on-screen husband , Jack Smethurst, did not approve of the relationship and subsequent marriage.

-One of Barbara’s on-screen contemporaries was the well-loved comedy actress Peggy Mount.
+One of Barbara’s on-screen contemporaries was the well-loved, comedy actress Peggy Mount.
 Barbara and Peggy were great friends.
 They appeared together in the extremely popular comedy, The Larkins.
 Barbara played Hetty Prout and Peggy, the legendary battle-axe Ada Larkin.
 Peggy became godmother to Barbara’s son Jeremy who was born in 1962.

 Barbara also starred in Beryl’s Lot which ran from November 1973 to June 1977.
 The storylines revolved around Beryl Humphries (Carmel McSharry), a woman hitting a mid-life crisis who went on a crusade of self- improvement.
-Barbara played neighbour Vi Tonks bringing her own brand of sympathy and wisdom to this very successful series from Yorkshire Television which ran for an amazing 52 episodes.
+Barbara played neighbour Vi Tonks bringing her own brand of sympathy and wisdom to this very successful series from Yorkshire Television which ran for 52 episodes.

-Pictured bottom right: Barbara, Rex and children Melanie and Jeremy pictured at their home in Kingston Crescent Road in 1971 the family lived here until around 1980.
+Pictured: Barbara and Peggy Mount,Barbara and Leslie Crowther.
+Bottom right: Barbara, Rex and children, Melanie and Jeremy on the balcony of their home in Crescent Road, Kingston in 1971.
+The family lived there until around 1980.
 Barbara sadly died from breast cancer in 1978 at the age of 47 and Rex died in 1991.

 There is very little to be found on the Internet about Barbara which is surprising considering her substantial contribution to British comedy and drama in theatre, film, television and radio.
 This feature is a small tribute to a great personality who dedicated her life to entertainment.

-Images owned by J Langstaff
+Images owned by K. Scally